 Schools are assigned one of three risk zones based on their students’ repayment performance as calculated by the Federal repayment rate indicator.
 This information is provided annually to the schools.
-More information about risk zones and the risk zone category status of designated schools is available on the Canada Student Loan Program website.
+More information about risk zones and the risk zone category status of designated schools is available on the Canada Student Financial Assistance Program website.

 Repayment Risk Zones